Toured the capitol? Explored old town? Then discover Sacramento's Midtown, a stroller's paradise of shops, galleries, and balmy alfresco dining.

 Photography by Catherine Karnow

-This article was first published in May 2008.
+This article was first published in May 2008 and updated September 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.